karan/Projects/README.md

 **CAPTCHA Maker** - Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+**MyCalender** - Implement a simple calender where you and your friends can add events.
+There should be a reminder that notifies before the start of event.
+You can customize according to the different use-cases.

+**Webservices** - Implement a simple webservice.
+Can be anything like weather, calculator, or provide any useful resource.
+You can checkout different webservices over the web.

 Files
 ---------